Online Associate of Arts in General Studies at Ohio State

 Frequently Asked Questions

 Once you submit your contact information, a dedicated Enrollment Advisor will connect with you shortly to provide more details about this online program, provide one-on-one guidance, and answer any questions you may have as you navigate the application process.
+Learn more about the support an Enrollment Advisor offers.

 No, all coursework is 100% online meaning you can complete your degree at your pace on your own schedule from anywhere you are located.